prime31/zig-renderkit/README.md

 ## Dependencies
 RenderKit has just one external dependency: SDL.
 You can install SDL with the package manager of your choice.
-On macOS if you intend to use the Metal renderer you will need to build from source until the next SDL release drops.

 ### Usage